danfuzz/samizdat/doc/samizdat-0-lib/generator.md

-This repeatedly iterates on the given generators, calling the given `reduceFunction` with the generated results as well as additional arguments.
+This repeatedly iterates on the given generators, calling the given `reduceFunction` with the generated results as well as additional arguments, in that order.
 The additional arguments start as the given `baseValues` and are updated each time the `reduceFunction` returns non-void.

 The iteration stops when any of the generators becomes voided, at which point this function returns the most recently returned value from the